cenation092/edyst-s19-create-your-own-pokemon/backend/README.md

 #### How to run unit tests

 * Open terminal then cd `edyst-s19-create-your-own-pokemon/backend/tests`
-* Run command `python tests.py` in your terminal this will give you the result of test case all 4 types i.e `CRUD`.
+* Run command `python tests.py` in your terminal this will give you the result of test cases all 4 types i.e `CRUD`.

 #### Unit test result